lordtoran/wapamux-tools/README.md

 Here, German is defined as the default language and episode order is set to DVD order instead of the default “first aired” order.

+*wapaname automatically selects the English dub of a series even when the language code is set in the configuration file*

+Try passing the series name and ID directly to wapaname, as in:

+    wapaname "Some anime series" 123456

+This should make tvnamer auto-select the correct dub in most cases.

 [1]: https://github.com/dbr/tvnamer